Join students from more than 20 countries who enroll in the UWM Intensive English Program (IEP) each semester! Choose the IEP to:

 Common European Framework of Reference (CEFR)

-The pre-academic IEP curriculum is based on the Common European Framework of Reference (CEFR).
-The CEFR is designed to allow language programs flexibility in meeting the individual or profiled group needs of their students.
-The UWM IEP divides into four CEFR macro-levels (A1, A2, B1, B2).
+The IEP curriculum is based on the Common European Framework of Reference (CEFR).
+The CEFR is designed to allow language programs flexibility in meeting the individual or group needs of their students.
+The UWM IEP tests students and places them into four CEFR macro-levels (A1, A2, B1, B2).
 A description of each course and the student learning outcomes can be found in the IEP Curriculum Guides below: